isms/mcmc-rs/README.md

 - [X] Split chains as recommended in Vehtari, et al 2019
 - [ ] Thinning

+**Data structures**

+- [ ] Would it be helpful to have some kind of struct that can represent one or more sample chains with a parameter name?

 **Performance**

 - [ ] Remove unnecessary copying or allocation